nemacdonald/otis/README.md

-# otis
+# README

-Optimization Toolbox for Integrating Sleeper
+(OTIS) Optimization Toolbox for Integrating Sleeper
+---

+Refer to [Sleeper API Documentation](http://docs.sleeper.com) for an overview of the available endpoints from Sleeper.